Proceed15/SQLDB/README.md

 # SQLDB
-SQL Files for Creation, Insertion, Updating, Deletion and More in Oracle, SQL Server and MySQL
+SQL Files for Creation, Insertion, Updating, Deletion and More in Oracle, SQL Server, MongoDB and MySQL